Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

    open(“C:\\......\\....\\....\\filename.lut”);

-   **Note: Make sure to update the directory so it locates the customized.lut file and ensure the macro is written with double back slashes.**
+   **Note: Make sure to update the directory so it locates the customized.lut file, and ensure the macro is written with double back slashes.**

    .. image:: 2e9537b09637491fa83410e3e364d5c5/media/image11.png
       :width: 4.39583in